MagellanicGames/SpeedyHtml/README.md

 to Bootstrap.
 Sites generated with this tool use the CDN for Bootstrap.

 This tool should allow you to focus simply on the content, not "is this paragraph centered?".
-Obviously functionality is limited but its for basic needs, temporary sites or simply as base template to build a better webpage.
+Obviously functionality is limited but its intended for one page sites, temporary sites or simply as base template to build a better webpage.

 The program takes input of an .shb file.
 Simply run .shb script files from a console like so: SpeedyHtmlBuilder.exe script.shb